Saudi prince's White House visit continues Kushner courtship

 Washington (CNN)When Donald Trump stepped into the White House in 2017, the President gave his son-in-law-turned-senior-aide Jared Kushner considerable power in trying to strike a deal for Middle East peace.
-Enter Saudi Crown Prince Mohammed bin Salman, another anointed son looking to make a name for himself after his father gave him considerable power.
+Enter Saudi Crown Prince Mohammed bin Salmans, another anointed son looking to make a name for himself after his father gave him considerable power.

-The two have fostered a close relationship for months, White House officials tell CNN, but, to date, it is bin Salman -- known more informally as MBS -- who has taken his charge and looked to remake the country he will likely someday lead.
+The two have fostered a close relationship for months, White House officials tell CNN, but, to date, it is Prince bin Salman -- known more informally as MBS -- who has taken his charge and looked to remake the country he will likely someday lead.
 Kushner, on the other hand, has been ensnared in considerable drama inside the White House and lost some of his standing because of an inability to secure a permanent security clearance.

-Even still, Kushner is expected to play a key role when bin Salman, a leader the United States has tried to woo for much of Trump's first 14 months in office, comes to the White House on Tuesday for a meeting with the President.
+Even still, Kushner is expected to play a key role when MBS, a leader the United States has tried to woo for much of Trump's first 14 months in office, came to the White House on Tuesday for a meeting with the President.

+"We really have a great friendship, a great relationship," Trump said sitting next to the budding Saudi leader.
+"I would really have to say the relationship was, to put it mildly, very, very strained during the Obama administration.
+And the relationship now is probably as good as it really has ever been."

-Kushner has worked for months to build a close relationship with bin Salman.
+Kushner has worked for months to build a close relationship with MBS.
 A source close to Kushner tells CNN the relationship between the two is far more personal and close than most ties between a foreign leader and a White House aide.
 The son-in-law-turned-aide, the source said, hopes to use that personal relationship with the crown prince to deepen the ties between the United States and Saudi Arabia.

 The visit to the White House comes at the outset of the Saudi leader's trip across the United States as the budding prince looks to sell his more modern image of the Muslim nation.

-The meeting between the President and the prince in the Oval Office on Tuesday will focus on "Iran's aggression" in the Middle East, Russia's support to leaders in Iran and Syria, and the need for a solution to a diplomatic stalemate in the Gulf, White House officials tell CNN, and Kushner is expected to play a role.
+Ahead of the meeting between the President and the prince, White House officials said it would focus on "Iran's aggression" in the Middle East, Russia's support to leaders in Iran and Syria and the need for a solution to a diplomatic stalemate in the Gulf.

 Kushner, whose policy portfolio extends to Middle East peace and the ongoing tension between Gulf nations, has staked much of the United States' strategic influence in the region on the powerful crown prince.
-The two are similar in age -- Kushner is 37, while bin Salman is 32 -- and the Trump aide sees the prince as a key ally in curbing Iran.
+The two are similar in age -- Kushner is 37, while MBS is 32 -- and the Trump aide sees the prince as a key ally in curbing Iran.

-Though bin Salman is not the monarch of the Muslim nation -- that title falls to his 82-year-old father King Salman -- his visit on Tuesday will be identical to past meetings between Trump and key world leaders.
+Though MBS is not the monarch of the Muslim nation -- that title falls to his 82-year-old father King Salman -- his visit on Tuesday was identical to past meetings between Trump and key world leaders.

-Trump and bin Salman will meet in the Oval Office on Tuesday and then sit down for a working lunch at the White House.
-The duo will not hold a news conference Tuesday, as is often traditional for foreign leader visits, and bin Salman is slated to be in the White House for less than two hours.
+Trump and MBS met in the Oval Office on Tuesday and then sat down for a working lunch at the White House.
+The duo will not hold a news conference Tuesday, as is often traditional for foreign leader visits, and MBS is slated to be in the White House for less than two hours.

-The conversation, according to senior administration officials, will focus on "Iran's aggression" in the Middle East and the support Russia offers to both Iran and Syria.
+Ahead of the meeting, senior administration officials, said it would focus on "Iran's aggression" in the Middle East and the support Russia offers to both Iran and Syria.
 One official said the two leaders would discuss ways to make "Russia pay a price" for its aggressions in the Middle East.

-Trump, one official said, will push bin Salman for leadership in the Gulf Region on regional disagreements over Qatar and stress the need for unity in what he believes could have a deeply negative long-term impact on the Gulf region.
+Trump, one official said, will push MBS for leadership in the Gulf Region on regional disagreements over Qatar and stress the need for unity in what he believes could have a deeply negative long-term impact on the Gulf region.

 US concerns were raised after a host of Gulf nations, including Saudi Arabia, cut ties with Qatar last year, and accused leaders in the country of backing terrorist organizations.
 The standoff continues, with leaders in Qatar claiming the accusations are groundless.